 Dead Horse Park, Utah

-The park not only has amazing views, but there are also other fun activities as well.
+The park not only has amazing views but there are also other fun activities as well.
 The park has miles of hiking and wonderful biking trails.
 The trails can be both family-friendly and also a great experience for more advanced bikers.
-The trails can be a little disorienting because you feel like you are on relatively flat ground but there is always a very steep cliff nearby.
+The trails can be a little disorienting because you feel like you are on relatively flat ground, but there is always a very steep cliff nearby.
+And for something different, you can take a jet boat tour to Dead Horse Point from Moab.

 Recommended by Lori from Fitz5 On The Go